kandashi/Next-Up/README.md

 - You can now set token specific markers by setting a flag on the token
 - token.setflag("Next-Up", "markerImage"/"markerRatio", "path to image"/ratio)

+### Target Clearing
+- You can set for targets to be cleared for each user at the end of a turn

+### Start Turn Audio Cue
+- You can set an audio cue to play for the players assigned character on their turn
+- This can be set individually by the flag Next-Up.audioPath

 ## Licensing